Leingodfayt/Group13_AI_Project/README_tm.md

 from keras.datasets import cifar10
 ```
 The accuracy was around 80% with 60,000 images, using 50,000 for training and 10,000 for validation from the cifar10 dataset.
-With our low amout of data the precision is at around 60%.
+With our low amout of data the precision is up to  around 60%.

 ## Model snippit: